chrvadala/transformation-matrix/README.md

 <a name="decomposeTSR"></a>

 ## decomposeTSR(matrix, flipX, flipY) ⇒ <code>Transform</code>
 Decompose a matrix into translation, scaling and rotation components, optionallytake horizontal and vertical flip in to consideration.
 Note this function decomposes a matrix in rotation -> scaling -> translation order.
-I.e. forcertain translation T {tx, ty}, rotation R and scaling S { sx, sy }, it's only true for: decompose(compose(T, S, R)) === { translate: T, rotation: R, scale: S }composing in a different order may yield a different decomposition result.
+I.e. forcertain translation T {tx, ty}, rotation R and scaling S { sx, sy }, it's only true for: decomposeTSR(compose(T, S, R)) === { translate: T, rotation: R, scale: S }composing in a different order may yield a different decomposition result.

 **Kind**: global function
 **Returns**: <code>Transform</code> - A transform object consisted by its translation, scalingand rotation components.

 | Param | Type | Description |
 | --- | --- | --- |